 Cocaine remains by far the most commonly used drug reported among the problem stimulant use group in Ireland.
-The proportion of all cases that were treated for problem cocaine use increased in 2020 to 22.9%, down slightly compared with 2019, when 24.1% of cases were treated for problem cocaine use.
-This compares with a low of 7.5% in 2004 and the previous highest proportion of problem cocaine use of 13.3%, recorded in 2007.
+The proportion of all cases that were treated for problem cocaine use increased in 2021 to 30.2% compared to 27.2% in 2020.
+This is the eighth year in a row where an increase has been reported in the number of cocaine cases.
+In 2021 for the first time, the number of cocaine cases reported (n = 3,139, including powder and crack) overtook the number of heroin cases (n = 3,065) reported.
 For further information, please also see Sections T1.3.1, T2.1, and T2.2 of the Treatment workbook.

-In 2020, 79.0% of cases treated for problem cocaine use were male and the mean age was 30.8 years, similar to 2019.
-Just over one-half (53.3%) had never been treated before, similar to previous years.
-The majority (62.9%) were self-referred or referred by family/friends.
+In 2021, 74.6% of cases treated for problem cocaine use were male and the mean age was 32 years, slightly older than previous years.
+Just over one-half (51.4%) had never been treated before, similar to previous years.
+The majority (63.2%) were self-referred or referred by family/friends.